pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_methods/chapter.md

     with_dict: "{{ string_hash }}"
 ```

-The following output is printed:
+When used with `debug` in this way the following output is printed:

 ```
 TASK [debug] *******************************************************************